pandysong/ghost-text.vim/README.md

 # ghost-text.vim

-support for ghost-text in vim:
+support for GhostText in vim:

 refer to https://github.com/GhostText/GhostText